 The book has three organizing themes that indeed resolve into one.
 It is a story about how, in Nigeria, “governance outcomes really depend on a series of accidents rather than any meritocratic or rigorous process.”1 This is the origin of its title.

 There is a bigger theme, however, which the author goes back to repeatedly in the book: in Nigeria, “we are pretty much the same everywhere.”

 Download @ Deposit Files

-At Adfly webpage, look out for the SKIP AD box at the right hand corner and click.
+1. At Adfly webpage, look out for the SKIP AD box at the right hand corner of your browser as shown below and click.

 At Deposit Files, click on Regular Download button, as shown below:

 wait for some seconds, fill in the texts/numbers displayed as shown below:

 and click the download button in regular mode by browser as shown below:

 Couldn’t Download?
 Report to email@example.com.
 Premium members receives download links in their email inbox.